Antimicrobial resistance

 To prevent and combat the spread of antimicrobial resistance, certain precautions can be taken:

-• only give antibiotics to animals under veterinary supervision and in accordance with the prescription,
+• Only give antimicrobials to animals under veterinary supervision and in accordance with the prescription

-• only use antibiotics when necessary, complying with the recommendations by animal species and the regulatory requirements,
+• Only use these medicines when necessary, complying with the recommendations by animal species and the regulatory requirements

-• vaccinate animals to reduce the need for antibiotics and opt for alternatives to these drugs, if available,
+• Vaccinate animals to reduce the need for antimicrobials and opt for alternatives to these medicines, if available

-• wash hands before and after touching an animal to avoid the transmission of antibiotic-resistant bacteria from animals to humans or between animals.
+• Wash hands before and after touching an animal to avoid the transmission of resistant micro-organisms from animals to humans or between animals

-What is ANSES's role in combating antimicrobial resistance in animal health?
+What is ANSES's role in combating antimicrobial resistance?

 ANSES is the National Reference Laboratory (NRL) for antimicrobial resistance.
 It also coordinates RESAPATH, the only network of its kind in Europe, for monitoring resistance in pathogenic bacteria of animal origin.
 In addition, it is responsible for issuing marketing authorisations for veterinary medicines.